h82258652/windows-uwp.zh-cn/windows-apps-src/security/microsoft-passport-login-auth-service.md

     }
     ```

--   返回到 UserAccount.cs 并取消 Passport 设备列表的注释。
+-   Return to in UserAccount.cs and uncomment the list of Passport devices.

     ```cs
     using System.Collections.Generic;